 The Rimrock Resort

-The Rimrock Resort Hotel is one of the best luxury hotels in Banff and the only hotel to stay at near Sulphur Mountain.
+The Rimrock Resort Hotel is one of the best luxury hotels in Banff and the only hotel near Sulphur Mountain where you can stay.
 Its interior decor, massive lobby, floor-to-ceiling windows, fantastic views, and wonderful service make the hotel stand out.
 Facilities at the resort include two restaurants, an indoor heated pool, hot tub, steam room, sauna, and fitness studio.
-Make sure to try Eden, the prestigious 5 Diamond Award winning restaurant when visiting.
+When visiting, try Eden, the prestigious 5 Diamond Award-winning restaurant.

 Tunnel Mountain Area